-In laundering Altar cloths they should be starched, ironed and folded if they are to be shipped away.
-When ironed for a local church they should be rolled.
-A roll of newspapers makes a good foundation on which to roll as you iron.
+In laundering Altar cloths for the Missions, they should be starched, ironed and folded.
 Please note that the Altar cloth is the only article which requires starch, and it should be very stiff.

 VIEW OF PURIFICATOR, FINGER-TOWEL, AMICE, CORPORAL,